 Creating an environment where all people feel valued is a goal that extends far beyond our boardroom.
 From the cockpit to call centers, we aim to reflect the diversity of the communities we serve.

-“Diversity and representation help companies like Alaska Airlines better serve people,” adds Li, who joined our board last May.
+“Diversity and representation help companies like Alaska Airlines better serve people,” adds Li, who joined our board in May 2018.

 In 2017, Alaska Air Group as a whole achieved company-wide gender balance.

-While we’re proud of the progress we’ve made, we recognize that having a diverse workforce does not necessarily mean it’s inclusive.
-We are committed to building trust, discussing diversity and inclusion openly, and encouraging compassion so that all our employees feel included.
+While proud of the progress, Alaska’s leadership recognizes that having a diverse workforce does not necessarily mean it’s inclusive.
+Alaska is committed to building trust, discussing diversity and inclusion openly, and encouraging compassion so that all our employees feel included.

-Our CEO was one of the first 100 CEOs to sign a pledge to advance diversity and inclusion in the workplace.
-And this month, we’re hosting our second annual “Women in Leadership Summit,” where managers and directors have the opportunity to network and grow as a leader.
+Tilden was one of the first 100 CEOs to sign a pledge to advance diversity and inclusion in the workplace.
+And in March 2019, Alaska hosted the second annual “Women in Leadership Summit,” where managers and directors have the opportunity to network and grow as a leader.

-Another way we’re building an inclusive workplace is through our Business Resource Groups (BRGs).
+Another way Alaska is building an inclusive workplace is through our Business Resource Groups (BRGs).
 These groups are formed by employees coming together, based on shared characteristics or life experiences, to celebrate a common cause.
-We have BRGs that support our Black/African American, LGBTQ+ and women’s communities both within Alaska Airlines and outside the company.
+BRGs support our Black/African American, LGBTQ+ and women’s communities both within Alaska Airlines and outside the company.

 “Alaska Air Group is a fantastic company,” adds board director Sandvik.
 “They work hard to ensure there are diverse views around the table and throughout the organization, including the boardroom.”